Indicators for Setting Stop losses in XAUUSD

 Fibonacci Retracement Levels Indicator

-Fibonacci retracement levels provide areas of support and resistance, these can be used to set stop loss levels.
+Fibonacci retracement levels provide areas of support and resistance, these can be used to set stoploss areas.

 Fib Retracement level 61.80% is the most commonly used level for setting stoplosses.
 A stoploss order should be set just below 61.8% fib retracement level